apache/allura/Allura/docs/platform/platform.rst

 *Non*-Relational Mappers (ONRMs?) before, including one for MongoDB, and he whipped up Ming, which backed on MongoDB and gave us exactly what we needed.

-As I mentioned before we also needed a fast, flexible message bus and queuing system.
-RabbitMQ was (lightning) fast, (shockingly) flexible, but not super easy to use.
-Fortunately we didn't have to roll our own wrapper here, as the Python community already whipped up Carrot, and Celery, which made working with the RabbitMQ based AMQP bus a LOT easer.

 Application Tools